abhir4mxdd/JAVA_Flight_Management/README.md

 FlightManager can enter data himself manually or I gave a random loop to add flights data for convinience of the dummy users.

+Update 15-10-2023 :
+Added new members departure and boarding times for advanced flight management Added methods to see and update times
+Added method to check delay